eurekaclinical/eurekaclinical-registry-service/README.md

 * `description`: a brief description of the component (optional).
 * `url`: the component's base URL.
 * `type`: the component's type represented as the unique id of a ComponentType.
-* `smallIcon`: a small icon to represent this component in web clients (optional).
+* `smallIcon`: the URL of a small icon to represent this component in web clients (optional).
+A relative URL should be interpreted as relative to the URL in the `url` property.
-* `mediumIcon`: a medium-sized icon to represent this component in web clients (optional).
+* `mediumIcon`: the URL of a medium-sized icon to represent this component in web clients (optional).
+A relative URL should be interpreted as relative to the URL in the `url` property.
-* `largeIcon`: a large icon to represent this component in web clients (optional).
+* `largeIcon`: The URL of a large icon to represent this component in web clients (optional).
+A relative URL should be interpreted as relative to the URL in the `url` property.

 #### Calls
 All calls use standard names, return values and status codes as specified in the [Eureka!
 Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification)